the-character-limit-is-39-characters-ok/project/README.md

 FEB 21st

-Needs a cleanup, this is mostly my personal stuff to learn go etc.  Theres some useful stuff here, like an example of connecting to mongoDB.
+ this is mostly my personal stuff to learn go etc.  Theres some useful stuff here, like an example of connecting to mongoDB, and an example of what an entry into the database will look like

 ### TODO